obsei/obsei/README.md

     </a>
 </p>

-**Note: There are major breaking changes are on the way.
-Please use released version instead of master branch.
+**Note: Please use released version instead of master branch as master might have some breaking changes.
 To track progress of next release refer [release tracker](https://github.com/lalitpagaria/obsei/projects).**

 `Obsei` is intended to be a workflow automation tool for text segmentation need. `Obsei` consist of -